milliHQ/terraform-aws-next-js/README.md

 # main.tf

 provider "aws" {
-  version = "~> 2.0"
+  version = "~> 3.0"
-  # Main region where the resources should be created in
+  region  = "eu-central-1" # Main region where the resources should be created in }
-  region  = "eu-central-1"
-}

-# For CloudFront configuration
-provider "aws" {
-  alias  = "virginia"
-  region = "us-east-1"
-}

 module "lambdas" {
   source  = "dealmore/next-js/aws"

-  # For CloudFront configuration
-  providers = {
-    aws.global = aws.virginia
-  }
 }
 ```